Animation in the United States during the silent era: History

 In 1914, John Bray opened John Bray Studios, which revolutionized the way animation was created.
 Earl Hurd, one of Bray's employees patented the cel technique.
 This involved animating moving objects on transparent celluloid sheets.
 Animators photographed the sheets over a stationary background image to generate the sequence of images.
 This, as well as Bray's innovative use of the assembly line method, allowed John Bray Studios to create Colonel Heeza Liar, the first animated series.
-Many aspiring cartoonists started their careers at Bray, including Paul Terry (later of Heckle and Jeckle fame), Max Fleischer (later of Betty Boop and Popeye fame), and Walter Lantz (later of Woody Woodpecker fame).
+Many aspiring cartoonists started their careers at Bray, including Walt Disney (later of Mickey Mouse fame), Paul Terry (later of Heckle and Jeckle fame), Max Fleischer (later of Betty Boop and Popeye fame), and Walter Lantz (later of Woody Woodpecker fame).
 The cartoon studio operated from circa 1914 until 1928.
 Some of the first cartoon stars from the Bray studios were Farmer Alfalfa (by Paul Terry) and Bobby Bumps (by Earl Hurd).

 In 1915, Max Fleischer applied for a patent for a technique that would become known as rotoscoping: the process of using live-action film recordings as a reference point to more easily create realistic animated movements.
 The technique was often used in the Out of the Inkwell series (1918-1929) for John Bray Productions (and others).
 The series resulted from experimental rotoscoped images of Dave Fleischer performing as a clown, evolving into a character that would become known as Ko-Ko the Clown.

 Newspaper tycoon William Randolph Hearst founded International Film Service in 1916.
 Hearst lured away most of Barré Studio's animators, with Gregory La Cava becoming the head of the studio.
 They produced adaptations of many comic strips from Heart's newspapers in a rather limited fashion, giving just a little motion to the characters while mainly using the dialog balloons to deliver the story.
 The most notable series was Krazy Kat, with an early anthropomorphic cartoon cat character.
 Before the studio stopped in 1918 it had employed some new talents, including Vernon Stallings, Ben Sharpsteen, Jack King, John Foster, Grim Natwick, Burt Gillett and Isadore Klein.

 The most popular cartoon series during the silent era was Australian-American film producer Pat Sullivan's Felix the Cat.
-Felix the Cat first appeared in Feline Follies (1919) and became hugely successful throughout the 1920s.
+Felix the Cat (Originally named Master Tom) first appeared in Feline Follies (1919) and became hugely successful throughout the 1920s.
 The studio later came into trouble during the advent of sound cartoons in the early 1930s when the popularity of Walt Disney's Mickey Mouse was rising above Sullivan's Felix.
 Sullivan tried to adapt Felix by creating Felix sound cartoons, but they failed to please audiences and Sullivan closed the studio in 1930.
 He died three years later due to health problems related to alcoholism.